v2.0.1 — plan before edit, verify after edit

 The pre-edit routine agents should run every time.

-This is the workflow to show in Cursor, Claude, and short launch videos: install, index a real repo, verify the index, connect MCP, then ask the agent to plan from indexed evidence before editing.
+Install Open Kioku, index a real repo, verify the index, connect MCP, then ask the agent to plan from indexed evidence before editing.

 ok setup --agent